 Startups need a business model and plan that puts those priorities front and centre, and factors in the balance that exists between them all.
 That’s where the Planes Flight Plan comes in.

 Once we’d decided to rebuild our own business plan, we pulled together some resources that did resonate with us.
-Design agency Accept and Proceed’s Living Business Plan takes nine priorities that they measure quarterly.
-This seemed like a good way of keeping an eye on all aspects of the business.
+Design agency Accept and Proceed’s

 As founders, I recommend thinking about what's important to you day-in-day-out and what drives business growth.
 We came up with seven things that explain why we’re all here in the first place: seven engines of growth.
 For Planes, these are: